alokkumarr/my-big-project-/doc/operations.md

    memory and CentOS 7 as the operating system.
 The host should be dedicated to SAW and not run other applications.

-6. Enable MapR Yum repositories on the SAW target host
+6. Install and configure MapR client on the SAW target host

 Please note that the target hosts must be allocated exclusively for SAW use.
 The underlying infrastructure up to the operating system